 - In the "literal layout" mode, text is processed line by line, but is otherwise handled as in the default mode.
-The only real difference this makes to the markup from the user's point of view is that paired flags must be on the same line.
+The only real difference this makes to the markup from the user's point of view is that both parts of a set of paired flags must be on the same line.
 In this mode, error messages are more likely to contain the exact line number where the fault lies.
-Literal layout mode is used by the standard .display macro to generate literallayout> elements. - In the "literal text" mode, text is also processed line by line, but no flags are recognized.
+Literal layout mode is used by the standard .display macro to generate <literallayout> elements. - In the "literal text" mode, text is also processed line by line, but no flags are recognized.
 The only modification xfpt makes to the text is to turn ampersand and angle bracket characters into XML entity references.
-This mode is used by the standard .code macro to generate literallayout> elements that include class=monospaced.
+This mode is used by the standard .code macro to generate <literallayout> elements that include class=monospaced. - In the "literal XML" mode, text lines are copied to the output without modification.
+This is the easiest way to include a chunk of literal XML in the output.
+An example might be the <bookinfo> element, which occurs only once in a document.
+It is not worth setting up a macro for a one-off item like this.

 The .literal directive switches between the modes.
 It is not normally used directly, but instead is incorported into appropriate macro definitions.
+The .inliteral directive can be used to test the current mode.